takelwerk/takelage-pad/README.md

 ````

 Now you can start the box
-(and maybe you want to watch the VirtualBox GUI while doing so):
+(and maybe you want to watch the VirtualBox GUI
+while doing so for the first time):

 ```bash
 vagrant up